FrankCCCCC/DL_DB_Quick_Note/paper_presentation/ntk_proof/gaussian.md

-# Proof of Gaussian Process
+# The Derivation Of The Posterior Of Gaussian Process

 For a multivariate Gaussian random vector $X \in \mathbb{R}^{w}$